 Although this is my Zocdoc review, I want to start by talking about why it’s necessary software.
 And that’s because finding a doctor oftentimes an incredible hassle (especially if you don’t have a “Dr app”)?
 You know how it goes: you start calling doctors all over town, and the pain starts: some don’t answer, many don’t have appointments available for months, a couple won’t take your insurance, and some have even moved away!

 This has happened to me even when I use my insurance company’s preferred-provider directory.
 It’s not up to date, and sometimes the phone numbers in it go straight to voicemail, or are disconnected, or there’s always a busy signal.

 Ugh…there’s got to be a better way, right?

-Well, I’ve found one, and it’s an app/website called Zocdoc.
-Let me tell you what it’s all about.
+Well, I’ve found one, and it’s a “Dr app” /website called Zocdoc.
+Let me tell you what it’s all about in this Zocdoc review.

 Zocdoc is an app and website that lets you find doctors and schedule appointments.
 I’ve used it twice and found it to work excellently.
 My only complaint is that not too many doctors use it in my area (Miami).
 I give it 4 out of 5 stars.

 What is Zocdoc and What is it Used for?